Get Schooled

 Meet with your academic advisor

-Whether it’s required or optional to register for classes, it’s always good to meet with your academic advisor beforehand.
+Whether it’s required or optional to register for classes, it’s always good to meet with your academic advisor first.
 You can show them your list of primary and backup classes and ask them any questions about your intended schedule.
 They can also offer some insight into how these classes will help you progress toward completing your degree.

 The day of registration